conferencexp/conferencexp/README.md

 3. cd to the root of the local project directory
 4. Issue the command 'cxpbuild.bat release'

+It is also possible to build most of ConferenceXP using Visual Studio 2012 or Visual Studio Express Editions.

-More information about building ConferenceXP: http://cct.cs.washington.edu/project-wiki/index.php/Building_ConferenceXP
+For more information about building ConferenceXP, see: http://cct.cs.washington.edu/project-wiki/index.php/Building_ConferenceXP

 ConferenceXP Home with binary downloads and documentation: http://cct.cs.washington.edu